 Dr. Carter joined Kehoe Eye Care in 2007.
 He received his Doctor of Optometry degree in 2007 from the Illinois College of Optometry, where he graduated with honors.
 Dr. Carter completed his undergraduate studies at St. Ambrose University, and holds a Bachelor’s of Science in Visual Science degree.
 During his clinical training, Dr. Carter managed patients at the Las Vegas Veterans Administration with low vision needs, diabetic eye disease, cataracts, and glaucoma.
 At the Illinois Eye Institute in Chicago he worked with complicated contact lens fits and corneal disease in the Cornea and Contact Lens Center, and managed emergency and advanced eye disease cases in the Advanced Care department.
 He also treated patients with binocular vision disorders and traumatic brain injuries in St. Petersburg, Florida.
 Dr. Carter has special interest in children’s vision, vision therapy for binocular and developmental disorders, and the treatment of strabismus and amblyopia.
 He has extensive experience in the diagnosis and management of eye disease including glaucoma, ocular infections, and allergies.
 Dr. Carter is Board Certified by the American Board of Optometry, and is an active member of the American Optometric Association, the Illinois Optometric Association, Illinois Valley Optometric Society, and an associate of the College of Optometrists in Vision Development.

-Dr. Chadwick recently retired from active patient care after practicing optometry in Galesburg since 1955.
-He will continue to be an active ambassador in and outside of the office.
-He is a graduate of the Illinois College of Optometry and completed his undergraduate training at Knox College.
+Dr. Laurence Samuel Chadwick, “Galesburg’s best friend”, passed from this life onto his next adventure on February 17, 2022, after a lifetime of joy, jokes, and endless love for his family, friends, and community.
+Dr. Chadwick had practiced optometry in Galesburg since 1955 and up until eighty-five years old.
+He was an active ambassador in and outside of the office.
+He was a graduate of the Illinois College of Optometry and completed his undergraduate training at Knox College.
 Dr. Chadwick practiced primary care optometry, which included prescribing glasses, fitting contact lenses, treating ocular diseases, and co-managing surgery.
-He remains an active member of the American Optometric Association and the Illinois Optometric Association.
-Locally he continues active involvement with the Kiwanis Club and is a member of the First United Methodist Church.
-He is a member of Soangetaha Country Club in Galesburg and continues playing golf with his wife, Doris and friends.
+He was an active member of the American Optometric Association and the Illinois Optometric Association.
+Dr. Chadwick was honored by the Illinois Optometric Association for his distinguished career of sixty years.
+Dr. Chadwick sat on the board of several organizations and served as President for many of them.
+He was an active member of the Salvation Army, the First United Methodist Church, Kiwanis Club, Galesburg Jaycees, and Toastmasters.
+He was a member of Soangetaha Country Club in Galesburg and loved playing golf with his beloved wife of seventy years, Doris, and their many friends.